TriValleyCoderDojo/beginner-web/session2/README.md

-# Build a web page, Lesson 2 – CSS
+# Build a web page, Session 2 – CSS

 ## Overview

-Today's lesson is about
+In this session we will learn about
 [Cascading Style Sheets](http://en.wikipedia.org/wiki/CSS),
 more commonly known as CSS.
-We are going to use CSS to improve the _look and feel_ of our stories.
+We are going to use CSS to improve the _look and feel_ of content on the web page.

 ### What is CSS?